 Phase One: Researching

 With nonfiction, research is clearly an integral part of the process.
-When I ghostwrite a memoir, my client is my main source for information, but I also use the internet for supplementary data.
+When I ghostwrite a memoir, my client is my main source of information, but I also use the internet for supplementary data.
 After all, I often need to know more about a culture, time period, or group of people.

-When writing fiction, this research can take the form of “world building,” as you are creating the world for your characters.
+When writing fiction, this research can take the form of “world-building,” as you are creating the world for your characters.
 However, I always find myself looking up facts about various real-world incidents to round out a scene.

 Phase Two: Outlining

 If you’re starting out as a writer and have never written a book, I strongly urge you to create a detailed outline before you begin.